jordovolk/slider-puzzle/README.md

 6. If the puzzle is solved you should change the background image to have the Green border instead of the brown one and replace the empty image with image 16 so that the picture is complete.

 ## Additional Features
-The following are extras that you can add to the working game.
-Each will earn you 1 point of extra credit, completing all will earn you 5 extra credit points.
+The following are extras that you can add to the working game to earn you up to 8 extra credit HW points.
 If you’ve missed assignments or not done as well as you’d like, here is your chance to make some of that back up.
-I think the first are easiest, and the last the more difficult, but you may feel differently.
-Earning all 5 points will require a good amount of effort, but the first two should be relatively straight-forward.

 ### Reset
 Add a button to the page so that the puzzle will reset back to the original layout.
 There are a few different ways you might do this, and it is up to you to think up some options and decide what works best.
 The button should look nice on the page, so this will require a little HTML/CSS too.